martin-dold/smartMug/README.md

 ## SmartMug case manufacturing

 The case manufacturing contains two main tasks namely the case itself and the mounting parts, that are connecting the actual mug with the load cell.
-All the parts were modelled in SolidWorks 2013 and were printed via the MakerBot Replicator X2 3D-printer.
+All the parts are modelled in SolidWorks 2013 and are printed via the MakerBot Replicator X2 3D-printer.

 The case itself has a bottom part, where all the components are mounted.
 The mounted elements are:
 - Load Cell